About the course

 The Level 4 modules and assignments of this course are equivalent to the first year of a University Degree and the Level 5 modules and assignments are equivalent to the second year of a University Degree.

-The online Level 4 Diploma in IT and Computing and the Level 5 Diploma in IT and eCommerce are a 240-credit qualification, it includes 10 modules and written assignments at Level 4 and 6 modules and written assignments at Level 5.
+The online Level 5 Diploma in IT and eCommerce are a 120-credit qualification, it includes 6 modules and written assignments at Level 5.
 The course is designed to equip you with the skills you need to Top Up to a full Undergraduate Degree and go on to become an IT professional.
 While completing the course, students will have access to a variety of support services, including Tutor Support and Webinars, a Social Learning Forum, and additional materials to help in the completion of their Diploma course.

 Level 5 Modules: